-Kaiser Permanente Medial Assistant Career Launch Scholarship
+Kaiser Permanente Medical Assistant Career Launch Scholarship

-- College Navigation: Support and coaching from a Seattle Colleges Navigator
+- College Navigation: Support and coaching from a Seattle Colleges Navigator and connection to resources

-Check out our newest scholarship recipients:
+Check out some of recent scholarship recipients:

 Eligibility for the Kaiser Permanente Medical Assistant Scholarship is contingent upon acceptance into the Medical Assistant program at Seattle Central College.
 You must apply to both Seattle Central College and the Medical Assistant program, and complete all the required steps.